elriquedolf/elriquedolf/README.md

 - 👋 Hi, I’m Elrique

-Junior mobile app and web developer
+- 🎓 I'm an aspiring junior mobile app and web developer

-I'm currently learning kotlin
+- 📚 I'm currently learning kotlin

 <!---
 elriquedolf/elriquedolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.